paigeadelethompson/django-powerdns-manager/README.rst

 - Zone file import through web form.
 - Zone file export.
 - Command-line interfaces to import and export zones in bulk.
-- Support for secure updating of dynamic IP addresses in A and AAAA records over HTTP.
+- Support for secure updating of dynamic IP addresses in A and AAAA records.
 - Contains demo project for quick start and experimentation.